Products featured on Pianodao are selected for review by ANDREW EALES.

 The first book in the new Piano Playground series is billed as “very easy to easy”, and the 30 pieces are delivered in Schott Music’s house-style, with beautifully presented, well-spaced notation on cream paper, housed in an eye-catching, colourful, child-friendly cover:

 “Alongside working with a piano tutorial method, this Piano Playground with 30 new pieces written for piano is ideal for lessons and concerts.
 The collection is presented in progressive order of difficulty, for use in the first two years of tuition.
 These pieces are fun and easy to learn – and bound to go down well with any audience.”

-Overall, while the presentation here is lovely in its own right, given the target age-range it would have been nice to have included illustrations in the main body of the book – whether in colour or line drawings.
+The presentation has much to commend it, but bearing in mind the target age-range it would have been nice to have included illustrations in the main body of the book, whether in colour or line drawings.

 30 Playful Piano Pieces

-The collection begins with Tick Tock / Metronome, in which the child’s hands stay in the infamous “Middle C position” – thankfully though, the thumbs don’t collide.
+The collection begins with Tick Tock / Metronome, in which the child’s hands stay in the infamous “Middle C position”; thankfully, the thumbs don’t collide.
 The staccato imitation of Maelzel’s ubiquitous invention adds interest, and what a perfect opportunity to introduce children to that instrument which will torment them for years to come!